spullara/mustache.java/README.md

 - Biggest difference between mustache.js and mustache.java is optional concurrent evaluation
 - Passes all of the `mustache` [specification tests](https://github.com/mustache/spec) modulo whitespace differences
-- Data is provided via non-private fields, methods or maps
+- Data is provided by objects in an array of scopes and are accessed via non-private fields, methods or maps
 - Any `Iterable` can be used for list-like behaviors
 - Returning a `Callable` allows for concurrent evaluation if an `ExecutorService` is configured
 - Template inheritance is supported by this implementation, see <https://github.com/mustache/spec/issues/38>